mario512/raccon/raccon/README.md

 index.php     public entry point
 ```

+See [docs/structure.md](docs/structure.md) for a simple guide to the project layout and request flow.

 ## Configuration

 Public defaults live in `Config/Config.php`.
 Private values should be provided through environment variables or a local `.env` file and must not be committed.